infracamp/infracamp/docs/mission/methods.md

   documentation for basic usage.

 - Development should focus on demands instead of selling.
 Selling is important, too.
-  But focus of development should be to meed your customers demand in the first place.
+  But focus of development should be to meet your customers demands in the first place.

 - You can't develop unless you know your user: Programming is formalized knowledge.
   You need a very detailed understanding of your customers tasks and needs to develop